stonepros/stone/doc/stonefs/app-best-practices.rst

 ----------------------

 Do you really need that 10,000,000 file directory?
-While directory fragmentation enables CephFS to handle it, it is always going to be less efficient than splitting your files into more modest-sized directories.
+While directory fragmentation enables StoneFS to handle it, it is always going to be less efficient than splitting your files into more modest-sized directories.

 Even standard userspace tools can become quite slow when operating on very large directories.
-For example, the default behaviour of ``ls`` is to give an alphabetically ordered result, but ``readdir`` system calls do not give an ordered result (this is true in general, not just with CephFS).
+For example, the default behaviour of ``ls`` is to give an alphabetically ordered result, but ``readdir`` system calls do not give an ordered result (this is true in general, not just with StoneFS).
 So when you ``ls`` on a million file directory, it is loading a list of a million names into memory, sorting the list, then writing it out to the display.